jklaeui/jklaeui.github.io/index.md

 - PhD student in Economics at the University of Lausanne
 - Currently I'm visiting at the Centre for Economic Performance at LSE

-**I am using big data from online job portals and vacancy postings to investigate how recruiters and job seekers find (or don't find) each other** in the labour market.
-General research interests: labour economics, public economics and applied econometrics.
+I am using big data from online job portals and vacancy postings to investigate how recruiters and job seekers find (or don't find) each other in the labour market.

 ### Research